Fighting Drug Charges in North Carolina

 It may be possible to avoid incarceration on a drug trafficking conviction by providing “substantial assistance” to authorities in helping to apprehend others.
 To be sure, the judge may deviate from the mandatory minimum imprisonment term if he or she is satisfied with the assistance.
 Furthermore, in some cases, the judge can even order probation.

-Consult with Raleigh/North Carolina Drug Attorneys
+Consult with our Drug Crime Defense Attorneys

 As you can see, the consequences for a conviction on drug crimes in North Carolina are considerable.
 With mandatory minimum sentencing structures in place, your options for a reduction in jail time are limited unless you have an experienced lawyer to fight for your rights.
-If you’re facing charges related to controlled substances, please contact the drug lawyers at Tarlton Polk Law.
+If you’re facing charges related to controlled substances, please contact the drug crime defense lawyers at Tarlton Polk Law.
 Our attorneys have represented many clients in your position, helping them obtain the best possible result.
 We can schedule a consultation to review your case and then tell you more about your options.